OpenDreamKit/OpenDreamKit/WP2/D2.7/status-report.md

 meeting.
-The application is capable of indexing, mirroring, searching and ranking all types of resources found on the web, with dedicated treatment for the most relevant formats, such as PDF, Jupyter, SageMath, HTML, etc. Unfortunately, when the application entered the alpha stage, it soon became apparent that the hard part, rather than developing the application, was getting the community to use it.
-It simply felt like the community did not feel the need for such a generic tool, that was essentially trying to (poorly) replicate the job of a web search engine.
+The application is capable of indexing, mirroring, searching and ranking all types of resources found on the web, with dedicated treatment for the most relevant formats, such as PDF, Jupyter, SageMath, HTML, etc. Unfortunately, when an alpha version the service was deployed, it soon became apparent that it was not taking off and about to be adopted by the community at large.
+This was partially due to the service not being sufficiently trivial to discover and use.
+But in the end, it simply looked like the community did not feel the need for such a generic tool, that was essentially trying to (poorly) replicate the job of a web search engine.

-## Planetaryum
+# Planetaryum

 After our first failed attempts, planetaryum came as a new take on the problem.
 We realized that it was essential to recenter our efforts on a well defined type of document, rather than dispersing our users in a format agnostic aggregator such as[^8].
-The generalization of Jupyter as a common document format for all OpenDreamKit systems presents a unique occasion to host instructional resources in a unified way.
+The generalization of Jupyter as a common document format for all OpenDreamKit systems presented a unique occasion to host instructional resources in a unified way.

-Planetaryum also comes with the realization that not a single application can fill all the user needs.
+Planetaryum also came with the realization that not a single application can fill all the user needs.
 We wanted to cover the teacher hosting a gallery of a dozen notebooks on his course web page, as well as the software community hub hosting thousands of user-contributed notebooks.

-### Use cases
+## Use cases

 Planetaryum is a modular Python library that can be used to build many different applications with a few lines of code.
 Some of the most